zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 $ cat filtered_variants.vcf | ./vcf_dp_filter.sh >filtered_variants2.vcf

 ### 4) Calculation of coverage depth per sample
+This step is not actually required in the pipeline, but we calculated the mean and standard deviation (σ) of the coverage depth for each sample across all of the sites in our final filtered set of SNPs.

+Usage example:
+$ cat filtered_variants2.vcf | ./DP_means_std_dev.sh | head -1 >filtered_variants2_dp_means_stdev.txt

 ### 4) Allele depth calculation
 Usage example: